 This unique eco-safari experience gives you the hands-on opportunity to help the reserve's highly specialised anti-poaching team and ecologists maintain and protect the reserve's delicate ecosystem by helping them conduct wildlife research, vegetation surveys and game counts.

 Authentic, safari tent accommodation

 Accommodation consists of four two-sleeper, en-suite safari tents on raised platforms with uninterrupted views of the surrounding Kalahari bushveld.
 On your 7 Day Wildlife Volunteer Safari, meals will be served in the reserve's dining tent, and, at night, guests can gather around the fire in the outdoor boma.

 Each tent has a private shaded veranda and guests who want to mingle are welcome to relax in the communal shaded outdoor section.
 Electricity, hot water and safe drinking water are also available.
 Further adding to the authentic Kalahari wildlife experience is the fact that the reserve is not open to the general public.

 A local guide will meet you at OR Tambo International Airport in Johannesburg and drive you to the reserve (a seven-hour transfer) where the daily programme and conservation activities will be discussed with you on arrival.
 During the course of your eco-safari, you will be actively contributing to the ecological sustainability of the reserve by lending a hand in a variety of wildlife research activities.
 Conservation projects may include:

-- Monitoring the increase, stability and decrease in numbers of lions, African wild dogs, cheetahs and other wildlife such as leopard, buffalo, elephant, rhino, spotted and brown hyena and vultures.
+- Monitoring the increase, stability and decrease in numbers of lions, African wild dogs, cheetahs and other wildlife such as leopards, buffalo, elephants, rhinos, spotted and brown hyenas and vultures.